Resume Content: A Guide to Accuracy and Truthfulness

 Are the dates correct?
 Were you the only one in charge of a successful project you’ve cited in your resume, or were you one of several persons who provided leadership for the project?

-Take credit for things you have achieved, but be careful to give credit to others who have significantly reached the goal.
+Take credit for your achievements, but be careful to give credit to others who have significantly reached the goal.
 Taking more accolades than is correctly due will paint a negative picture for the recruiter.

 Finishing Touches